 .

-garages as "free" parking in that area was almost impossible to find at
+who used those garages as "legal" parking in that area was almost impossible

 .

-the guy must have snapped.
-I watched as he got a screwdriver (or an ice
+particular occasion the guy must have snapped.
+I watched as he got a screwdriver

-pick) out of his car, and proceed to puncture and flatten both of
+(or an ice pick) out of his car, and proceed to puncture and flatten both

-on the offending vehicle.
-He then drove off, probably to look for parking
+side tires on the offending vehicle.
+He then drove off, probably to look

-somewhere else.
-A short while later a young woman showed up, got into
+for parking somewhere else.
+A short while later a young woman showed up,

 .

-Mr. M took his car out of the garage, he would close the doors, leaving
+a rule, when Mr. M took his car out of the garage, he would close the doors,

-I went downstairs and took a look at the padlock he used, a basic Master
+took place, I went downstairs and took a look at the padlock he used, a

-Lock variety.
-It just so happened that I had an identical lock.
-So,
+basic Master Lock variety.
+It just so happened that I had an identical

-aware of his Benz being out of its garage, I went downstairs and replaced
+time I was aware of his Benz being out of its garage, I went downstairs

-his lock with mine.
-Mr. M returned his car to the garage not too
+and replaced his lock with mine.
+Mr. M returned his car to the garage not

-the doors, and locked them...with my lock!
-I waited a short while, and
+closed the doors, and locked them...with my lock!
+I waited a short while,

-to deflate all four tires on his Benz.
-(I didn't puncture them, I just
+where I proceeded to deflate all four tires on his Benz.
+(I didn't puncture

-I finished my "dastardly" task, closed the garage doors again, and re-locked
+his tires.)
+I finished my "dastardly" task, closed the garage doors again,

 .

-around when Mr. M discovered his, er, predicament, but I think he
+I wasn't around when Mr. M discovered his, er, predicament, but

 =